 - Add a new field for every field in the polygon shapefile or feature class that needs to be divided proportionately.

 Note: For example: If the population field needs to be divided by the proportion of the buffered area covers it, create a new Double type field to calculate that proportioned value.

-Right-click on one of the fields that was just created > Field Calculator.
+- Right-click one of the fields just created, and click Field Calculator.
 Enter the field name of the source field (i.e., the population field), and multiply it by the Percent field.
 For example:

 Repeat this step for each of the fields created in the previous step.
 Close the attribute table.

-Open the Dissolve (Data Management) Geoprocessing tool from ArcToolbox.
-Set the input as IntersectA.
-Set the output name and location ('DissolveA' in this example).
-Set the Dissolve field to the original point shapefile's unique identifying field.
-Set the Statistics fields to each of the fields created in the previous steps that contain the proportions the data, and set the type to Sum.
+- Open the Dissolve (Data Management) geoprocessing tool from ArcToolbox, Data Management Tools > Generalization > Dissolve.
+Set Input Features to IntersectA.
+Set the Output Feature Class name and location ('DissolveA' in this example).
+Set the Dissolve Field(s) to the original point shapefile's unique identifying field.
+Set the Statistics Field(s) to each of the fields created in the previous steps that contain the proportions the data, and set the type to Sum.
 Click OK.

 Article ID: 000010582